 The Undergraduate Entrance Scholarships are used as a recruitment tool.
-The total allocation to the Faculty is split between BA and BSocSc programmes (80%), and the Performing and Creative Arts (20%).
+The total allocation to the Faculty is split between BA/BSocSc, Social Work and PPE programmes (80%), and the Performing and Creative Arts (20%).
 To ensure equity, the funds available in each of these sectors will be allocated equally between the "open" and "equity" categories.
 All South African citizens and permanent residents are eligible for consideration in the "open" category.
 Only Black, Coloured and Indian students who are South African citizens or permanent residents are eligible for consideration under the "equity" category.

 As the funds available for distribution are limited, the list of potential scholarship recipients in each category will be ranked in merit order and the awards made in descending order until the available funds have been allocated.